ninjavaz/chewie_ai/widget/README.md

 - 🎭 **Mock mode** - Local development without backend
 - ⚡ **Lightweight** - ~35KB min+gz (React is peer dependency)
 - 🔒 **Type-safe** - Full TypeScript support with exported types
+- 🖱️ **Draggable & Resizable** - Users can move and resize the chat window
+- 💡 **Smart Tooltip** - Engaging tooltip to encourage user interaction
+- 🎨 **Avatar Customization** - Use custom images or emojis for the assistant

 ## 📦 Installation